Skip to main content

 A retest comparison is a follow-up swing recording measured directly against an earlier baseline swing to check whether a specific, targeted change actually happened.

-The retest comparison closes the loop that a baseline swing opens: after a defined period of focused practice on a specific change, the golfer records a new swing under matched conditions and compares it directly to the original baseline.
-This is the step that turns "I've been working on it" into "here is the measured before-and-after," and it is where the value of having saved a proper baseline actually pays off.
+The retest comparison closes the loop that a baseline swing opens.
+This means after a defined period of focused practice on a specific change.
+The golfer records a new swing under matched conditions and compares it directly to the original baseline.
+This is the step that turns "I've been working on it" into "here is the measured before-and-after. " and it is where the value of having saved a proper baseline actually pays off.
+A useful retest comparison isolates the one variable the practice was meant to change, rather than evaluating the whole swing freshly.
+If the goal was reducing an over-the-top club path, the retest should primarily ask whether that specific number moved.
+It is not open a new investigation into unrelated aspects of the swing that were never the target.
+Retest comparisons are also where a golfer discovers whether a change has genuinely transferred into their swing versus only appearing in slow, deliberate practice reps.
+This means which is why the most meaningful retests are recorded under normal swing conditions, not artificially careful ones.

 In SwingVantage Motion Lab

-SwingVantage supports retest comparison directly by pairing a new recording against a golfer's saved baseline for the same stated goal, highlighting the specific metric that was being targeted rather than a full re-analysis of unrelated swing characteristics.
+SwingVantage supports retest comparison directly by pairing a new recording against a golfer's saved baseline for the same stated goal, highlighting the specific metric that was being targeted rather than a full re-analysis of unrelated swing traits.

 Frequently asked questions